turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 The `each` method takes two arguments, an element and a block.
 When you call `each` on an array it will run the given block once through each element in the array.

 ### 2. `collect`
-"The `collect` method applies the block to each element in the array" Ex)
+The `collect` method applies the block to each element in the array Ex)
 ```
 a = [3, 5, 2, 1, 7]